 openssl md5 -binary PATH/TO/FILE | base64

 The response contains the base64-encoded MD5 checksum value, similar to the following:

 user@example:/home$ openssl md5 -binary /bin/bash | base64 examplemd5value1234567==

 Verify the object's integrity during the upload

-To verify the MD5 checksum value of the object during its upload to Amazon S3, use the AWS Command Line Interface (AWS CLI) command aws s3api put-object and include the --content-md5 option.
-For the value of --content-md5, enter the base64-encoded MD5 checksum value that you calculated, similar to the following:
+To verify the MD5 checksum value of the object during its upload to Amazon S3, use the aws s3api put-object command:

 aws s3api put-object --bucket awsexamplebucket --key awsexampleobject.txt --body awsexampleobjectpath --content-md5 examplemd5value1234567==

-Optionally, if you want to store the MD5 checksum value as metadata (custom HTTP header), you can also add the --metadata option in the command, similar to the following:
+Optionally, if you want to store the MD5 checksum value as metadata (custom HTTP header), you can also use the --metadata option, like this:

 aws s3api put-object --bucket awsexamplebucket --key awsexampleobject.txt --body awsexampleobjectpath --content-md5 examplemd5value1234567== --metadata md5checksum=examplemd5value1234567==

 If the checksum that Amazon S3 calculates during the upload doesn't match the value that you entered for --content-md5, S3 won't store the object.
 Instead, you receive an error message in response.
 For more information, see Does the AWS CLI validate checksums?